Skip to content

 Traditional waste management systems rely on manual collection and sorting methods, which are often labor-intensive, time-consuming, and prone to errors.
 This can lead to inefficiencies, contamination, and mismanagement of waste, ultimately harming the environment and human health.
 The World Bank estimates that the global waste management industry generates over 2 billion tons of waste every year, with only 12% being recycled or composted.

-Learn more: The Grid of the Future: How Smart Energy Systems Are Revolutionizing the Way We Live and Work
+Learn more: "Heating Up the Future: How Solar Thermal Technology is Revolutionizing the Way We Live and Work"

 The IoT Solution